Knowledge synthesis forum highlights dedication of research teams and stakeholders, commitment of Canadian blood operators

 With funding from Health Canada, Canadian Blood Services and Héma-Québec are supporting research to contribute to the establishment of adequate evidence-based research for alternative screening approaches for blood or plasma donors, which could evolve the current deferral policy for men who have sex with men (MSM) while maintaining the safety of the blood supply.
-The funds 15 innovative to generate evidence that is currently lacking.
+The MSM Research Program funds 15 innovative research projects to generate evidence that is currently lacking.

 The Canadian research efforts will contribute to a growing national and international body of knowledge on the topic, as other countries and jurisdictions also seek to advance their eligibility criteria for men who have sex with men.